 In the United States, at least $6 trillion will be bequeathed over three decades – and that total only represents those who are considered to be “high net worth” individuals.
 Add in the wealth transfer from all retirees over the coming decades, and the figure soars to an estimated $59 trillion.**

 Where will that wealth go?
 To taxes, heirs and any other number of destinations.
-Studies show that when wealth leaves a state, it rarely returns, so for West Virginia, we hope to see at least 5% retained in state.
+Studies show that when wealth leaves a state, it rarely returns, so for West Virginia, we hope to see at least 5% remain.

 We realize retiring West Virginians’ heirs may not still live in the Mountain State, so we expect a good portion of the wealth transfer to leave.
-But with thoughtful estate planning via a strong network of Community Foundations, each West Virginia county could stand to gain millions in future financial resources through Keep 5 Local.
+But with thoughtful estate planning via a strong network of Community Foundations, each West Virginia county has the opportunity to gain millions in future financial resources through Keep 5 Local.

 * “Coming Soon: The Biggest Wealth Transfer in History,” January 13, 2015, CNBC.